Manvi25/python_repo/README.md

 I have solved various python problems, categorizing them neatly into individual directories.
 Each assignment its own folder with two distinct files:

 1. `src`: This folder acts as the primary directory for organizing code files.
-2. `utils.py`: This file contains reusable utility functions crafted to tackle specific programming hurdles.
-These functions are meticulously designed to be modular and maintainable, addressing tasks such as sorting algorithms, string manipulations, and mathematical operations.
+2. `utils.py`: This file contains reusable utility functions for  specific assignments.
 3. `driver.py`: Serving as a demonstration, this file showcases the utilization of utility functions from `utils.py`.
-It includes sample inputs, function invocations, and displays the resulting outcomes.

-Additionally, there's a `test` folder housing files associated with each challenge.
-These files encompass test cases aimed at validating the correctness of utility functions, covering diverse scenarios, edge cases, and expected results.
+Additionally, there's a `test` folder for implementing unit testing for each assignmnent.

-Here are some notable features:
+Assignments done are:

 - **Calendar Module**: Utilizing Python's built-in calendar module for date-related operations, including functionalities like determining the day of the week for a given date.